 Eddy Merckx Classic Roadbike Marathon

 The Belgian Racing Bike Professional is a perennial fan of SalzburgerLand, and since he took his first tours through the Salzburg Lake District, the region has held him in particular esteem.
 It therefore stands to reason that the ever-popular biking legend should have his own race dedicated to him.
-Next time in September for the 11th time cycling enthusiasts will once again participate in a very unique race through the lake district, the Eddy Merckx Classic Roadbike Marathon.
+Next time on September 10th for the 11th time cycling enthusiasts will once again participate in a very unique race through the lake district, the Eddy Merckx Classic Roadbike Marathon.
 Starting out in Fuschl, it passes Mondsee and Salzburg, before returning to its starting point.
 This race is the jewel in the crown of the racing season for many and it proves the exciting final of the bike marathon series for those participating in the Alpencup.